effepivi/ICP3038/Labs/Lab-04/README.md

 #endif // __Integer_h
 ```

-I always start a class with the attributes, then the constructors.
+I always start a class with the attributes, then the constructors, then the destructor.
 There are 3 constructors we could provide:

-- a Default constructor that can instantiate a new object without the new of any parameter: `Integer()`;
+- a default constructor that can instantiate a new object without the new of any parameter: `Integer()`;
 - a copy constructor that can instantiate a new object from another object of the same type: `Integer(const Integer& aValue)`; and
 - a constructor that can instantiate a new object from an `int`: `Integer(int aValue)`